spryker/spryker-docs/docs/marketplace/user/features/products-and-offers/product-offer-feature-overview.md

 ---
 title: Product offers feature overview
+description: This document contains concept information for the Product offers feature in the Spryker Commerce OS.
 template: concept-topic-template
 ---

 The *product offer* entity is created when multiple merchants need to sell the same product on the Marketplace.

 Product offer is created per concrete product and contains product-specific information, information about the merchant selling this product, and the offer price.
 Any concrete product can have one or many offers from different merchants.
-Therefore, a unique *offer reference* is defined per each product offer and is used to identify the offer in the system.
-Offer reference mandatory and can only be defined once.
+Therefore, a unique *product offer reference* is defined per each product offer and is used to identify the offer in the system.
+Offer reference is mandatory and can only be defined once.

 Every merchant can have multiple offers for the same concrete product.
 However, a product offer is related to a single merchant and cannot be shared between other merchants: